syncfusion-content/flutter-docs/Flutter/cartesian-charts/axis-customization.md

 #### Multi-level labels in date time category axis

-`DateTimeCategoricalMultiLevelLabel` is used to render multi-level labels in date time category axis.
+The `DateTimeCategoricalMultiLevelLabel` is used to render multi-level labels in the date-time category axis.

 {% highlight dart %}